Pre-Requisites

 plus handouts and pages on the WWW.

-(Required Text): You need the 8th edition of Robert W Sebesta's book
+(Required Text): You need the latest edition of Robert W Sebesta's book

 This is in the bookstore.

-In the past, there was a cheaper paperback edition that was not sold in
+In the past, there was a cheaper paperback version that was not sold in

 bookstores in the USA.
 It had the same content but was on cheap